-Figure 16.2.
-Percentage of students in grades 9-12 who reported using marijuana during the previous 30 days, by location and grade: 2007
+Figure 16.4.
+Percentage of students in grades 9-12 who reported using marijuana at least one time during the previous 30 days, by location and grade: 2009

 NOTE: "On school property" was not defined for survey respondents.
 The term "anywhere" is not used in the YRBS questionnaire; students are simply asked how many times during the past 30 days they used marijuana.